 No Comments

 Here is an example using Matlab's Simulink to demonstrate the concept of Amplitude Modulation.
 Two types of amplitude modulation schemes are discussed: Double Sideband Suppressed Carrier (DSB-SC) AM and Double Sideband Large Carrier (DSB-LC) AM.
-DSB-LC AM is used your standard and commercial AM radio.
+DSB-LC AM is used your standard and commercial AM… Continue

 Added by John Santiago on June 25, 2008 at 5:00pm —